-In addition, companies may obtain patents claiming products or processes that are necessary for or useful to the development of the Company's products and bring legal actions against the Company claiming infringement and may seek to recover damages and to enjoin the Company from manufacturing and marketing the affected product or process.
+In addition, companies may obtain patents claiming products or processes that are necessary for or useful to the development of the Company's products infringement and may seek to recover damages and to enjoin the Company from manufacturing and marketing the affected product or process.
 If any such actions are successful, in addition to any potential liability for damages, the Company may be required to obtain licenses from others to continue to develop, manufacture or market its products.
 There can be no assurance that the Company will prevail in any such action or that it will be able to obtain such licenses on commercially reasonable terms.